SARRAF-5757/OMP-Wizard/README.md

 # Getting Started

-## MacOS

-1. Download the binary from [Releases](https://github.com/SARRAF-5757/OMP-Wizard/releases) page
+1. Download the binary for your OS (Mac/Windows/Linux) from the [Releases](https://github.com/SARRAF-5757/OMP-Wizard/releases) page
 2. Navigate to the directory (ex.
-Downloads) the binary is in
+Downloads) the file is in
-3. Give executable permissions by running `chmod +x omp-wizard`
-4. Run the wizard with `./omp-wizard`
+3. Run the wizard with-

-## Windows & Linux (binaries coming soon)
+   a. `./mac-omp-wizard` for Mac & Linux

-1. Clone the repository
-2. `cd` into the project directory
-3. make a build directory `mkdir build`
-4. `cd` into the build directory
-5. run `cmake ..`
-6. run `make`
-7. Run the wizard with `./omp-wizard`
+   b. `.\win-omp-wizard` for Windows
+4. Follow on-screen directions

 # Feature Checklist